mickaelandrieu/beerawecka/doc/01-installation.md

 ## Requirements

-- PHP 5.6 with mbstring module
+- PHP 7 with mbstring module
 - [Composer](https://getcomposer.org/)

 ## Download

-To get Beerawecka you can :
+To get Beerawecka you can:

 - Clone this repo `git clone https://github.com/sugatasei/beerawecka.git`
-- [Download the last release](https://github.com/sugatasei/beerawecka/archive/master.zip) and unzip the package.
+- [Download the latest release](https://github.com/sugatasei/beerawecka/archive/master.zip) and unzip the package.

 ## Install the autoloader with composer.